 A strong crisis plan should also include time a few weeks after the emergency for reflection and feedback through a strongly defined after-action process, so frontline managers can continue to refine the crisis plan and figure out the best emergency procedures for your company.

 If crisis remains a distant, almost unthinkable possibility, then it’s more than likely that your manager will struggle to respond well.
 Work with your management team to develop emergency plans for a range of scenarios.
 Form a collaborative team to identify vulnerabilities, including leaders from IT, HR, Sales, and other key departments, to bring together a range of perspectives on how to best prepare for, and prevent, a crisis incident.

 Once you have plans in place, ensure management has time to practice their response and train employees in your company’s emergency procedures.

 When you prepare your frontline managers for a crisis, you prepare your company for success, even when the unexpected hits.

 Can we help you?

 Bryghtpath has built the crisis plans for many Fortune 500 organizations, non-profits, and public sector agencies.
 Our firm has more than a century of experience in developing actionable plans to help prepare organizations for the unexpected.
-Our expertise includes crisis communications and emergency procedures, and we’d love to help empower your management to handle crisis safely and with expertise.
+Learn more about our approach to Crisis Management in our Ultimate Guide to Crisis Management.